Understanding AI Communication

 Understanding Model Capabilities

-Different AI providers have different strengths: Claude (Anthropic):- Excellent at reasoning and analysis
+CodinIT supports multiple AI providers through its provider system.
+Different models have different strengths: Claude (Anthropic):- Excellent at reasoning and analysis

 - Strong code generation capabilities